Last updated on

 You get a sinking feeling in your gut and start losing hope?
 Not sure if you’ll ever find the willpower to send out another email newsletter again?

-The truth is, we’ve all been there before, and the sad truth is; not every campaign we send out will be a huge success.
+The truth is, we’ve all been there before, and the sad reality is; not every campaign we send out will be a huge success.
 So I decided to ask a number of marketers (some even email conversion experts) to share their best email marketing examples with me.
-Hopefully, they will provide you with some inspiration when putting together your next newsletter template.
+Hopefully, these newsletter ideas will provide you with some inspiration when putting together your next newsletter template.

 I had the opportunity to speak with Matteo Gasparello of Strategico on an email campaign that performed really well for the company.